-38.3.17 Packet extension
+38.3.17 Packet extension (#1169)

 A PE field of duration 0 µs, 4 µs, 8 µs, 12 µs, 16 µs, or 20 µs is present in a UHR PPDU.
-The cases allowing a PE field of 20 µs are TBD.
+A PE field of duration 20 µs is only allowed in the following cases: (#69), (#1191)

+a UHR MU PPDU with at least one participating STA being modulated with 4096-QAM,

+a 320 MHz UHR MU PPDU if the size of one of the allocated RU or MRU is greater than 2×996,

+a UHR MU PPDU with at least one participating STA with LDPC codeword length equal to 3888, (#2349), (#2351)

+a UHR MU PPDU with the Co-BF or Co-SR transmission, (#Motion 308)

+a UHR TB PPDU.

 A non-AP UHR STA shall support transmission of a UHR TB PPDU with a PE field of duration up to 20 µs, and reception of a UHR MU PPDU with a PE field of duration up to 20 µs.
 The PE field provides additional receive processing time at the end of the UHR PPDU.
 The PE field, if present, shall be transmitted with the same average power as the Data field.
 Other than that, its content is arbitrary.
-The spectrum used by the PE field shall be commensurate with the locations and sizes of the occupied RU(s) or MRU(s) in the Data field to minimize power leakage outside of the spectrum used by the Data field.
+The spectrum used by the PE field shall be commensurate with the locations and sizes of the occupied RU(s) (including both the RRU and DRU) (#1763) or MRU(s) in the Data field to minimize power leakage outside of the spectrum used by the Data field.

 The duration of the PE field for a UHR MU PPDU is determined by both the pre-FEC padding factor value in the last OFDM symbol of the Data field, and the TXVECTOR parameter NOMINAL_PACKET_PADDING as described in 37.6 (Nominal packet padding values selection rules).

+For a UHR MU PPDU, the nominal TPE value (TPE, nominal) is given by Equation (36-91) in 36.3.14 (Packet extension).
+The relationship among the pre-FEC padding factor α, the nominal packet padding value and the nominal TPE value is the same as described in 36.3.14 (Packet extension).
+The duration of the PE field, TPE, may take values of 0 µs, 4 µs, 8 µs, 12 µs, 16 µs, or 20 µs.
+TPE for a UHR MU PPDU shall not be less than TPE, nominal.
+TPE for a UHR MU PPDU should be equal to TPE, nominal to minimize the packet extension overhead.
+The similar examples are shown in the examples of the PE field duration in an EHT MU PPDU if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 8 µs, 16 µs, and 20 µs, respectively (See 36.3.14 (Packet extension) ).For a UHR MU PPDU with the Co-BF or Co-SR transmission, the nominal packet padding value shall be equal to 20 µs, and the pre-FEC padding factor α shall be equal to 4.
+This leads to a fixed TPE value equal to 20 µs. (#Motion 308)

 The duration of the PE field for a UHR ELR PPDU is 8 μs.